robotixdevteam/AI-Lite/README.md

 ## Various Execution Options for AILite

-In addition to Python, AILite projects can also be developed using MIT App Inventor, a powerful and user-friendly platform for creating mobile applications.
+In addition to MIT App Inventor, AILite projects can also be developed using Python, a powerful and user-friendly platform for creating mobile applications.
 MIT App Inventor allows users to design and implement projects through a visual programming interface, making it accessible to those who may not be familiar with traditional coding.
-Kindly refer the follwing link for more information.
+Kindly refer the following link for more information.

 ## Contact